LangGraph

 Wrap each node and drive the graph through HITL — substrate primitives flow through the same RunContext / EventBus / Ledger as every other path.

-LangGraph owns its own state graph, scheduler, and checkpointer; the substrate cannot wrap a single transport boundary the way the Claude / Codex paths do.
-The adapter exposes two seam helpers — one wraps a node callable, one drives the graph through HITL — and the rest is plain substrate primitives the node body imports directly.
+LangGraph owns its own state graph, scheduler, and checkpointer; the control plane cannot wrap a single transport boundary the way the Claude / Codex paths do.
+The adapter exposes two seam helpers — one wraps a node callable, one drives the graph through HITL — and the rest is plain control-plane primitives the node body imports directly.

 from langgraph.checkpoint.memory import InMemorySaver